 - Complete a Request for Services form. - Provide current documentation for the disability for which services are requested.
-Documentation must be from a competent and qualified source capable of making that diagnosis within their profession. - Arrange an intake appointment with Disability Services.
+Documentation must be from a competent and qualified source capable of making that diagnosis within their profession.

+• Arrange an intake appointment with Disability Services.
 Be prepared to spend at least one hour to meet with a counselor and complete the initial intake appointment.
+Due to Covid-19, intakes will not be facilitated in person.
+Rather, they will be facilitated via email.

 Approved accommodation services may be provided each semester if the eligible student informs Disability Services that services are needed for the current term.
 Requests to continue approved services must be in writing.
-Hand-written notes or e-mail requests to Disability Services are not acceptable.
+Hand-written notes or e-mail requests to Disability Services are usually not accepted however due to Covid-19 forms are temporarily being approved via email transactions.
 More information can be found on the Counseling and Student Accessibility Resources web page.